Quantum-AI-Lab-ICL/Quantum-Belief-Propagation/README.md

 Software tool for running belief propagation on quantum models.
 For 1D model use `Hamiltonian` and `BeliefPropagator`.
 For 2D lattice model use `LatticeHamiltonian` and `LatticeBeliefPropagator`.

+The `examples` directory contains some code used to produce the relevant graphs.